nhoizey/nicolas-hoizey.com/src/articles/2017/11/09-medium-is-only-an-edge-server-of-your-posse-cdn-your-blog-is-the-origin/2017-11-09-medium-is-only-an-edge-server-of-your-posse-cdn-your-own-blog-is-the-origin.md

 # Medium can do anything with your content

-{% cloudinary logo /assets/logos/medium.png %}
+{% respimg "/assets/logos/medium.png", "logo" %}

 Andrea Phillips already said it a few years ago in her post [The Problem With Medium](https://medium.com/@andrhia/the-problem-with-medium-336300490cbb):